darnellwashingtonjr94-art/ML-x/README.md

 ---

-## 🧸 Explain this in 5th grade English pleaseeee
 Imagine you are running a giant high-tech theme park.
 The **frontend** is the colorful ticket booth and fun rides everyone can see, the **backend** is the hidden engine room keeping everything running smoothly, and **Terraform** is the magic construction crew that instantly builds the entire park grounds anywhere you want. **ML-x** is the master blueprint that packs all of this together into a single box so you can spin up the whole system anywhere with one click!

 ## 🎯 What this is?